 Learn methods for teaching your students to play with the best possible tone quality.
 This clinic discusses the various components of teaching and demonstrating good tone for concert band instruments using exemplary materials and time-tested methods of master teachers.

-A demonstration of the many components of the SOUND INNIVATIONS series of method books for use at all levels of instruction.
+A demonstration of the many components of the SOUND INNOVATIONS series of method books for use at all levels of instruction.

 Robert Sheldon discusses a number of common problems and issues frequently seen in rehearsal rooms and offers quick and efficient solutions to increase teacher effectiveness.
 Topics covered include seating placement, posture, breathing, phrasing, intonation, and conducting.